TABLE OF CONTENTS

 In VIDIZMO, only Administrators are allowed to access Reports of an Account which are present in Navigation Menu>Portal Settings>Account>Billing.

-The resources which are being metered for their usage and reported on the Portal include:
+The categories which are being metered for their usage and reported on the Portal include:

 - AI Processing